 – More revenue comes from shared savings received from Medicare.

 – Patients free to seek services/providers outside of ACO network.

 How does the ACO Model reward providers?

-Performance year 1 has a weight of 10%, year 2 of 30%, and year 3 of 60%.
-Doctors are still paid on a Fee-for-Service basis under Original Medicare.
+Providers are still paid on a Fee-for-Service basis under Original Medicare.